SpudY2K/sm64-fst-brute-forcer/README.md

 This tool evolved out of Tyler Kehne's platform max tilt brute forcer, but has since come to encompass many other aspects of the FST setup.

+This branch is a port of the CUDA code to SYCL, which is compatible with Intel and AMD GPUs.

 ## Options ##
 This program accepts the following options: